-Harriet Hanson Robinson went to work as a Lowell mill girl when she was 10 years old.
-She grew up to write the mill girls' magazine, The Lowell Offering, publish books and lead the woman's rights movement.
+Harriet Hanson Robinson went to work as a Lowell mill girl when she was 10 years old to help support her family.
+She grew up to earn fame, if not fortune.
+She started off writing the mill girls’ magazine, The Lowell Offering, then wrote books and led the woman’s rights movement.

 Harriet Hanson Robinson